project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

   1. Normal ActorSystem
   2. Background ActorSystem

 By default, both run on two different machines, for running both actor systems on a single machine, we need to modify the variables listed.
-For details [refer](https://github.com/project-sunbird/sunbird-utils/blob/master/common-util/src/main/resources/externalresource.properties)
+For details [refer](https://github.com/project-sunbird/sunbird-utils/blob/master/common-util/src/main/resources/externalresource.properties)to repository.

 To run both the actor systems on single machine follow these steps: